 Prior to joining Applied Materials, Inc in July 1991, Dr. Bachrach had throughout his research career worked with various aspects of semiconductor and metal thin film deposition, epitaxial growth and characterization of both the materials and related devices.
 Dr, Bachrach has developed enabling instrumentation for fundamental and applied studies of materials and devices.
-Most recently Dr. Bachrach has worked in the area of excimer laser crystallization of amorphous silicon on insulating substrates for thin film transistors.
+Dr. Bachrach also worked in the area of excimer laser crystallization of amorphous silicon on insulating substrates for thin film transistors.

 As a member of the Technical Staff at Bell Laboratories, Murray Hill, New Jersey, from 1969 to 1973, his principal research involved materials characterization and optical studies of GaP and GaAs.
 This work determined all the factors responsible for the efficiency of GaP LED’s and the achievable limits.
 Projects also involved fabrication and studies of GaP:N green light emitting diodes and GaAs heterojunction lasers.
 This work led to the transfer to production of the LED technology and the use of LED’s in the Bell system.

-Dr. Bachrach has extensive experience with computer aided data acquisition techniques and has written software systems for these purposes.
+Dr. Bachrach had extensive experience with computer aided data acquisition techniques and wrote software systems for these purposes.
 Begun in 1973 and based upon DEC PDP11 computers, a scientific workstation was formulated with an integrated set of graphically oriented software.
 Some of the principal attributes were asynchronous commands, persistent field oriented databases, real time reduction and presentation concurrent with acquisition.
 In addition to use for his own research, fifteen other systems derived from this were established at Xerox and SSRL.
 This system was migrated to uVAX computers in connection with the development of SSRL beam Line V.

 Dr. Bachrach initiated the semiconductor surface and interface physics program at Xerox utilizing synchrotron radiation experiments.
 A major research area included fundamental studies of soft x-ray physics and the use of synchrotron radiation for studies of metal and semiconductor surfaces and interfaces.
-He initiated a Molecular Beam Epitaxy program at Xerox in 1976 which has pursued both materials and device aspects.
+He initiated a Molecular Beam Epitaxy program at Xerox in 1976 which pursued both materials and device aspects.
 The program used MBE techniques combined with photoemission to investigate the properties of polar semiconductor surfaces.

 Dr. Bachrach initiated the development of a wiggler-undulator based beam line at SSRL in 1980 through a Xerox/Stanford Participating Research Team and obtained the required $5M in funding and then managed the project.
 Beam Line Wunder represented the state of the art in synchrotron radiation facilities for soft X-ray science.